 They do not include currently deductible research and experimentation expenses.
 The cost of long-term business assets is also not a start-up cost.
 These costs are either expensed or depreciated once the business begins.

-You can’t elect (claim) a deduction for start-up expenses until the month your inventing business begins operation.
+You cannot elect (claim) a deduction for start-up expenses until the month your inventing business begins operation.
 This leads to the question of when a business begins for tax purposes.
-This question is easy to answer for many businesses -- for example, a restaurant owner’s business begins when the restaurant’s doors open and the restaurant is ready to serve food to customers.
+This is easy to answer for many businesses.
+For example, a restaurant owner’s business begins when the restaurant’s doors open and the restaurant is ready to serve food to customers.
 At this point, the owner can currently deduct all his or her ordinary and necessary business expenses.

-If you don’t want to deduct your start-up expenses the first year, you can forgo the deemed election by clearly capitalizing your start-up expenses instead.
+If you do not want to deduct your start-up expenses for the first year, you can forgo the deemed election by clearly capitalizing your start-up expenses instead.
 You must do this on your federal income tax return for the tax year in which your business began.
 Your return must be filed on time (including any extensions) and this election is irrevocable.

 If you decide not to currently deduct your start-up costs, these costs become part of the tax basis of your business.
-This might be a good idea if you don’t expect your business to earn a profit for many years or you want to reduce your deductions in order to show a profit.
+This might be a good idea if you do not expect your business to earn a profit for many years, or you want to reduce your deductions in order to show a profit.
 Deducting your start-up expenses will decrease your business profits for the first 60 months, because they are deducted from your business income.
 Forgoing the deduction will therefore increase the profit your business earns over that time.
-This might be advisable, for example, if you fear that the IRS will claim your inventing activity is a hobby instead of a business.
+This might be advisable, for example, if you fear that the IRS will claim that your inventing activity is a hobby and not a business.
 Earning profits is the best way to show that an activity is a real business.